Court rules 1st federal execution in 17 years can proceed

-WASHINGTON (AP) — A federal appeals court has ruled that the first federal execution in nearly two decades can proceed as scheduled on Monday.
+A federal appeals court has ruled that the first federal execution in nearly two decades can proceed as scheduled on Monday.

 The ruling from the 7th U.S. Circuit Court of Appeals overturns a lower court order that had put the execution of 47-year-old Daniel Lewis Lee on hold.